IELTS vs Duolingo

 IELTS vs Duolingo: Reading Section

 Moving ahead with our blog on IELTS vs Duolingo, let’s now examine what the reading section looks like for these two exams.
 In IELTS, the reading section tests a variety of skills such as reading for the main idea, reading for the gist, and understanding logical arguments and viewpoints.
 In Academic Reading, the candidate must read three long texts which are taken from books, journals, magazines, and newspapers, and complete the tasks accordingly.
-These texts range from being descriptive and factual to discursive and analytical.
+These texts range from descriptive and factual to discursive and analytical.
 In the General Training Reading, the texts are also taken from advertisements, notices, company handbooks, and guidelines.

 On the other hand, in the Duolingo English Test, the candidates will be required to read the sentences properly and fill in the missing letters and words to make the sentence sensible.